What is our mission statement?

 Do I need to buy a uniform?

 It depends.
 If your child is a part of the Academy program, a uniform t-shirt will be provided and covered by your registration cost.
 If your child is a part of the Travel program, you will need to purchase a uniform kit from the provider selected at the time by the club.
 Your coach and/or registrar will help you with the process of securing a kit.
-The cost of the kit is $75 and is in addition to the registration cost.
-However your child may wear their uniform for as many seasons as it fits.
+The cost of the kit is in addition to the registration cost.
+FYSC leadership strives to make the best decisions as possible when selecting a kit, taking into account cost and quality.
+Your child may wear their uniform for as many seasons as it fits.
 Uniform numbers will be provided the registrars.

 How can I help the club?